pthalin/openMSX_Trimui_Smart_Pro/README.md

 <img width="300" src="images/load_state.png">
 </p>

-NOTE: Save States can be removed by deleting the .oms file in the folder "Emus/MSX2/.openMSX/savestates" folder.

-NOTE: For the game [Pampas & Selene](https://www.unepicfran.com/en/msx_pampas.html) use "openMsx (C-Bios MSX2+)" with the file "pampas_e.rom" to automatically apply the needed configuration.
-The rom files may also be renamed to "Pampas & Selene.rom".
+#### Important
++ C-Bios only works for .rom files and it does not have Basic.
+Use Turbo R for .dsk files and games that need Basic.

-NOTE: Running Turbo R requires system roms to be installed.
++ Running Turbo R requires system roms to be installed.
 These will be automatically downloaded the first time you run Turbo R if you are connected to wifi.
++ Save States can be removed by deleting the .oms file in the folder "Emus/MSX2/.openMSX/savestates" folder.
++ For the game [Pampas & Selene](https://www.unepicfran.com/en/msx_pampas.html) use "openMsx (C-Bios MSX2+)" with the file "pampas_e.rom" to automatically apply the needed configuration.
+The rom file may also be renamed to "Pampas & Selene.rom".

 ### How to build
 You need Linux to build.